 Martin Community College operates on the semester system.
 All students must officially register and pay fees during the early registration period or registration period scheduled at the beginning of each semester.
 Students are eligible to register after their files are completed with the necessary admission data.
-Students who apply late and are in the process of completing admission requirements at the time they report for registration will be tested and/or allowed to register for their first semester without meeting all admission requirements.
+Students who apply late and are in the process of completing admission requirements at the time they report for registration may be allowed to register for their first semester without submitting their official high school transcript, GED, or Adult High School Diploma.
 However, it will be necessary for students to meet all admission requirements before registering for the next semester.
 Early registration and registration dates are listed in the Academic Calendar.
 Prerequisites and co-requisites must be met when registering.